HDSB-GWS/ICS2-Notes/Processing Notes/03. Creating Variables/creating variables.md

 Remember: you can use a variable anywhere you can use a value, including when creating another variable!

+# Using a percentage value to Resize
+note to be added

 # Random

 Now that you know how to create variables, I can introduce you to one of my favorite functions: the `random` function!